drBenway/pixi-vn-wiki/start/canvas-asserts.md

 ## Load assets before the project starts

 Load the assets before the project starts, this will allow you to start the project only when all the assets are loaded.
 It is suggested to use this procedure only for assets used in the main page or for assets used frequently.
 It is recommended not to exceed 100MB.

+To do this, you will use the `Assets.load` function with wait before starting the project.
+The `Assets.load` function is asynchronous and returns a promise that will be resolved when all the assets are loaded.
+The `Assets.load` function requires a string that is the alias of the asset to be loaded.

 ```ts
 import { Assets } from "@drincs/pixi-vn";